 We are an impact venture capital fund with sustainability at the heart of what we do.
 4impact’s remuneration policy seeks to fairly reward and incentivise team members to contribute to our mission of empowering ambitious tech entrepreneurs who accelerate the transition to a sustainable world and deliver robust financial performance.

 We believe strongly in generating change and delivering meaningful impact through our fund.
 Our investment thesis is founded on the principle of achieving both financial and impact targets, therefore our compensation reflects this same principle.

 Our funds are entitled to up to 20% carried interest, over and above the preferred return hurdle rate.
 For all new funds, our financial carry will be linked to achieving fund-level impact KPI targets.
 Any carry forgone will be donated to a charity designated by the 4impact team and the Impact Advisory Board.

 This ties our remuneration firmly to the achievement of impact through our portfolio companies.

 6. Sustainable investment objectives of our funds (SFDR Article 10)

 4impact manages venture capital funds that exclusively invest in innovative, digital startups with a significant positive impact, solving environmental and societal challenges.
 By backing tech4good startups with knowledge, experience, network, and funding, 4impact can act as a catalyst to building a more sustainable world.

 The funds managed by 4impact are subject to disclosure under SFDR regulation.
 4Impact.vc Coöperatief U.A (Fund 1) and 4impact Fund II Coöperatief U.A.
-(Fund 2), which will be launched imminently, are managed by the general partner, Aline B.V., and both have the same sustainability objective and sector-driven investment strategy.
+(Fund 2) are managed by the general partner, Aline B.V., and both have the same sustainability objective and sector-driven investment strategy.